-This 5-part online speaker series runs complementary to our jointly taught MA module Art and Activism.
+This 3-part online speaker series is a continuation of our Winter-Spring Series edition, which ran complementary to our jointly taught MA module Art and Activism.
 The series visits the intersections of politics and performance and hopes for in-depth critical reflection and conversation on social movements, political activism, performance philosophy and embodied practices.
 We invite several international scholars to present their recent work on histories and contemporary modes of artistic activism.

 Thursday 25 February 2021, 16:00-18:00 CET

 Mara Polgovsky Ezcurra (Birkbeck University of London, UK)

 Touched Bodies: The Performative Turn in Latin American art

 Respondent: Kati Röttger (Theatre Studies, University of Amsterdam)

 What is the role of pleasure and pain in the politics of art?
 In her lecture, Mara Polgovsky Ezcurra approaches this question as she examines the flourishing of live and intermedial performance in Latin America during times of authoritarianism and its significance during transitions to democracy.

 Mara Polgovsky Ezcurra is a Lecturer in Contemporary Art at Birkbeck, University of London.
 Her research focuses on contemporary Latin American Art and Intellectual History, looking at the politics of aesthetics and changing ideas of “life”, “agency” and “the body” in artistic practice.
 Her books include Touched Bodies: The Performative Turn in Latin American Art (Rutgers University Press, 2019), the forthcoming essay collection Marcos Kurtycz: Corporeality Unbound (Fauna-Jumex, 2019), and the edited volume Sabotage Art: Politics and Iconoclasm in Contemporary Latin America.